hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/writings_prose/817_four_paths_of_yoga.md

 covered Its nature for a time is to be removed.
 Therefore the whole scope of all systems of Yoga (and each religion represents one) is to clear up this ignorance and allow the Âtman to restore its own nature.
-The chief helps in this liberation are Abhyâsa and Vairâgya.
+The chief helps in this liberation are Abhyāsa and Vairāgya.
 Vairagya is non-attachment to life, because it is the will to enjoy that brings all this bondage in its train; and Abhyasa is constant practice of any one of the Yogas.